ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Benchmark Design and Collection

 \subsection{Annotation collection and evaluation}

-To label the videos selected above, we begin by adjusting the temporal boundaries of each clip to focus on the event of interest and avoid shot changes.
-We also make sure that the event is captured in its entirety whenever possible, including some context before and after it.
-The clips are then exported at 24 FPS as frames.
-If a video contains irrelevant frames, such as the TikTok logo at the end, we crop the frames accordingly to remove the padding.
+To label the selected videos, we first adjust each clip's temporal boundaries to focus on the event of interest and avoid shot changes, ensuring that the event, along with some contextual frames before and after, is captured in its entirety.
+The clips are then exported as frames at 24 FPS.

-To collect referral expressions, we first manually identify the entity of interest in each clip.
-The selected entity is then labeled with referral expressions by two independent annotators.
-Each annotator provides two expressions for the target, resulting in a total of four expressions per clip, capturing different ways to describe the same phenomenon.
-Following the standard protocol~\citep{khoreva2019video,seo2020urvos}, models are evaluated on all queries and the results are averaged.
+To collect referring expressions, we first manually identify the target entity in each clip and then instruct two independent annotators to provide descriptions.
+Each annotator contributes two expressions per target, yielding a total of four distinct expressions per clip.
+Following standard protocol~\citep{khoreva2019video, seo2020urvos}, evaluation is conducted on all queries, and results are reported as the average performance across them.

-Finally, we densely label the targets identified above with segmentation masks at 24 FPS.
-To this end, we employ a semi-automatic pipeline, capitalizing on the recently introduced SAM2~\citep{ravi2024sam} foundational model for interactive video segmentation.
-In particular, we provide positive and negative click annotation in the middle frame of a video first to ensure accurate boundary segmentation.
+Next, we label the identified targets with segmentation masks at 6 FPS using a semi-automatic pipeline.
+To this end, we leverage the recently introduced SAM2~\citep{ravi2024sam} foundational model for interactive video segmentation.
+In particular, as shown in the top part of Figure~\ref{fig:annotation_process}, we first provide positive and negative clicks to a frame of the video.
 SAM2 then automatically segments the entity of interest in the frame, as well as propagates the mask across the entire clip.
 We interactively improve segmentation quality by providing additional clicks as needed.

-In the end, we manually refine the masks in frames where SAM2 fails.
-We report the statistics of our benchmark in the appendix.
-For evaluation, we follow~\citet{tokmakov2023breaking} and only report region similarity $\mathcal{J}$ as contour accuracy $\mathcal{F}$ is often not well defined for the entities like smoke or light which are frequent in Ref-VPS.
+As SAM2 cannot always accurately segment the challenging and often ambiguous entities featured in Ref-VPS even with a large number of clicks, we manually refine the masks in frames where it fails (Figure~\ref{fig:annotation_process}, bottom).
+We additionally label ambiguous regions, such as the stem of the dandelion, as Ignore (shown in yellow).
+Visualizations of Ref-VPS annotations, together with additional statistics, are included in the supplementary.
+For evaluation, we follow~\citet{tokmakov2023breaking} and only report region similarity $\mathcal{J}$~\cite{everingham2010pascal} as contour accuracy $\mathcal{F}$~\cite{perazzi2016benchmark} is often not well defined for dynamic entities like smoke or light.
+Pixels inside the Ignore regions are not included in the metric calculation.